Alabama vs. Maryland: Odds, spread, over/under - NCAA Tournament Second Round

 - Odds to win the national championship: +10000

-- Bookmakers have moved the Terrapins' national championship odds up from +15000 at the beginning of the season to +10000.
-Among all teams in the country, that is the 57th-biggest change.
+- In terms of their national championship odds, the Terrapins have had the 57th-biggest change this season, improving from +15000 at the start to +10000.

-- The implied probability of Maryland winning the national championship, based on its +10000 moneyline odds, is 1%.
+- Maryland has a 1% chance of winning the national championship, based on its moneyline odds.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.